 EC-70 defered the implementation of PAC and the TCC to its seventy-first session.

-Approved Recommendations to the 18 World Meteorological Congress
+Draft Resolution to the Eighteenth World Meteorological Congress - Regional Associations

 - the Executive Council to oversee the continued review of the regional associations with the aim of making recommendations on their form and function to Congress-19, and to report on the implementation of this resolution at Congress-19